umfhero/PurpleTeamAI/README.md

   </p>
 </div>

-PurpleTeamAI is a comprehensive security suite that I've been working on.
-It's designed to bring together both offensive and defensive security operations using Artificial Intelligence.
-The idea is to bridge the gap between the red team (attackers) and the blue team (defenders), which is why I've called it PurpleTeamAI.
-It's not just about attacking; it covers reconnaissance, pentesting, and active defence, all in one dashboard.
+PurpleTeamAI is a comprehensive security suite that I am developing for my final year dissertation project as part of my Cybersecurity and Digital Forensics course.
+The aim is to combine reconnaissance, red teaming (offensive), and blue teaming (defensive) operations into a single, unified application—creating a complete 'Purple Team' suite.

-I built this for security researchers and anyone interested in seeing how AI can help with vulnerability analysis and remediation.
-It uses Large Language Models (LLMs) to help understand security flaws and suggest how to fix them.
+This project bridges the gap between attackers and defenders by integrating these distinct disciplines into one dashboard.
+It is not just about attacking; it covers the entire lifecycle from reconnaissance to pentesting and active defence.
+I am designing this for security researchers to demonstrate how Artificial Intelligence can assist with vulnerability analysis and remediation, utilising Large Language Models (LLMs) to identify security flaws and suggest real-time fixes.

 ## Key Features

 ### Recon Module
 This part handles the initial information gathering.
-It does things like automated subdomain enumeration and port scanning.
+It performs tasks like automated subdomain enumeration and port scanning.
 It also maps out the attack surface so you can see what assets are exposed.
-I've also integrated some OSINT tools to pull in data from other sources.
+I am also integrating some OSINT tools to pull in data from other sources.

 ### Pentesting Module
 This is the offensive side.
 It integrates vulnerability scanners and can help map findings to the MITRE ATT&CK framework.
 There's an AI agent that tries to identify logic flaws and suggest potential ways an attacker might get in.